Spaldwick Website

 • Playtimes Playgroup

-• the extremely popular George pub and restaurant
+• the popular George pub and restaurant, with a range of highly-regarded restaurants nearby

-• a new Spaldwick service station (shown below), which sells an extensive range of goods, food and wine, and incorporates Costa Coffee, Subway and Greggs
+• Spaldwick service station (shown above), which sells an extensive range of goods, food and wine, and incorporates Costa Coffee, Subway and Greggs

 • Spaldwick Out of School Club (S-Club), which provides affordable childcare for working parents